German Pot Roast

 German Pot Roast with Cabbage

-German Pot Roast and cabbage almost melts in your mouth after being slow-braised in broth, German mustard, brown ale, and spices.
+German Pot Roast and Cabbage melt in your mouth after being slow-braised in a flavorful broth with German mustard, brown ale, and spices.

 5 from 11 votes